Review: Wireless headsets from Logitech, Audio-Technica, SteelSeries, HyperX and more – TechCrunch

 I also found the headphones to be very comfortable, with a “ski goggle” strap instead of a per-band adjustment that lets them sit very lightly as well as “remembering” your setting.
 The spacious earcups rotate for travel or comfort.

 The built-in mic is unobtrusive and stows away nicely, but if you’re picky about placement it was a bit floppy to adjust.
-Many of the other headsets have nicer mics that completely detach — maybe that’s a plus for you but I tend to lose them.
+Many of the other headsets have nicer mics that completely detach — maybe that’s a plus for you, but I tend to lose them.

 My main issues with these are that the controls feel cheap and not particularly well laid out.
 The bottom of the headset is a jumble of ports and buttons and the volume dials don’t have much travel — it’s 0 to 100 in one full swipe.
 (Volume control is independent from system volume.)